The Handmaid's Tale (opera): Performances and recordings

+In March 2026, the Detroit Opera presented a new production with Brenna Corner directing and Marit Strindlund conducting.

 Critical reception

-Critical reception to the opera's Copenhagen world premiere was almost uniformly positive (e.g. "Add The Handmaid's Tale to the list of recent works that the Metropolitan Opera should feel obliged to present" – The New York Times).
-In London the reviews were mixed and many hostile.
+Critical reception to the opera's Copenhagen world premiere was very positive.
+Anthony Tommasini, writing for the New York Times, said of The Handmaid's Tale to "add it to the list of recent works that the Metropolitan Opera should feel obliged to present."
+In London, the reviews were mixed, and many hostile.
 While the power of Atwood's story and skill of Bentley's libretto were recognized, some critics felt that the vocal writing was characterless and for some female characters too shrill and highly pitched to allow for proper diction, while the orchestral writing was judged by some to be bombastic.
 Others praised Ruders for his composition's sympathy to the spirit of the novel.
-The Minnesota and Toronto premieres were widely praised by the critics (e.g. "This well-conceived production restores confidence in the possibilities of contemporary opera as compelling theater" – USA Today).
+The Minnesota and Toronto premieres were widely praised by the critics.

 Both the first Copenhagen and London seasons, and the later productions in America and Canada, were successes with the opera-going public, with houses consistently selling out.

 Denmark's Queen Margrethe II attended the performance every month for four months when the opera premiered in 2000.